Miguel Vargas (footballer, born 1996)

-Miguel Ángel Vargas Mañán (born 15 June 1996) is a Chilean-Peruvian footballer who currently plays for Cienciano del Cusco as a goalkeeper.
+Miguel Ángel Vargas Mañán (born 15 June 1996) is a Chilean footballer who currently plays for Peruvian Liga 1 club Universitario as a goalkeeper.

+Club career

+Vargas came from the youth ranks of Universidad Católica, where he arrived at the age of 12, being promoted to the senior team in 2015 under manager Mario Salas.

 International career

-Along with Chile U20, he won the L'Alcúdia Tournament in 2015.
+In 2014, Vargas represented Chile U20 at two Four Nations International Tournaments in Qatar and Chile.
+The next year, he won the L'Alcúdia Tournament.

 He got his first call up to the senior Chile squad for a friendly against Paraguay in September 2015.

 Personal life

 Vargas is of Peruvian descent and has been with the Chile national team at under levels.
 Also, his grandfather, Gustavo Vargas, was a goalkeeper who played for Peruvian club Alianza Lima.
-Since December 2021, Vargas holds the Peruvian nationality, so he is elegible to play for Peru.
+Since December 2021, Vargas holds the Peruvian nationality, so he is eligible to play for Peru.

 He is nicknamed Manotas (Big Hands) since he was a child due to the fact that a football coach noticed he wore a big gloves in a training session for Colo-Colo.